12th European short course on

 - Joseph R. Lakowicz, Professor of Biochemistry and Director of the Center for Fluorescence Spectroscopy

-- Zygmunt "Karol" Gryczynski, Professor at the Department of Physics and Astronomy at the Texas Christian University
+- Zygmunt "Karol" Gryczynski, Professor at Department of Physics and Astronomy at the Texas Christian University

 - Rainer Erdmann, Managing Director of the R&D company PicoQuant GmbH and specialist in ultrasensitive fluorescence analysis

-- Matthias Patting, Senior Scientist at PicoQuant GmbH and specialist in software design for time-correlated single photon counting instrumentation
+- Matthias Patting, Senior Scientist at PicoQuant GmbH and specialist in software design for Time-Correlated Single Photon Counting (TCSPC) instrumentation

-- Michael Wahl, Senior Scientist at PicoQuant GmbH and specialist in instrumentation for time-correlated single photon counting
+- Michael Wahl, Senior Scientist at PicoQuant GmbH and specialist in instrumentation for Time-Correlated Single Photon Counting (TCSPC)

 The time schedule is still available for download as a pdf document.